andriy-petrovuch/az-template-public/README.md

 - **tags**: Tags to be applied to all resources.
 - **resourcePrefix**: Prefix to be appended to all resource names.
 - **virtualNetworksAddress**: The address space of the virtual network.
 Must be /20 and include a slash 20 at the end.
+- **firewallApplianceInUse**: Specifies whether the firewall appliance is in use.
+If YES, the route table will be created ad assosiated with all subbnets.
+Allowed values: yes, no

 ## Variables